Wrestling-Indian athletes postpone medal-immersion protest against chief

 "This holy river is the perfect custodian of our medals, not the system that shields the offender."

-They also announced plans to begin an indefinite hunger strike at the India Gate war memorial in New Delhi.
+They also announced plans to begin an indefinite hunger strike in New Delhi.

+The United World Wrestling issued a statement on Tuesday condemning the detention of the wrestlers and criticising the "lack of results" in the investigations against Singh.

+Wrestling's governing body reminded the Indian Olympic Association (IOA) of its promise, made in April, to hold fresh elections for the WFI within 45 days.

 (Reporting by Amlan Chakraborty in New Delhi; Editing by Hugh Lawson and Christian Radnedge)